Thin Lizzy: Thunder and Lightning

 The beginning of 1982 was marred by both Downey and Gorham having to take breaks from the European tour to recover from personal problems.
 Downey was involved in a fight in a nightclub in Denmark in February, and Gorham was suffering from drug-induced exhaustion.
 Downey missed five concerts, and was replaced by Mark Nauseef again for three of them, and by Mike Mesbur of support band The Lookalikes for the other two.
 In March, Gorham collapsed and returned home; eight concerts were performed as a quartet and six others were postponed.

 Later in the year, Lynott went on a solo tour and released his second solo album, which did not sell particularly well.
 Snowy White left the band in August 1982, having tired of the disorganised schedules and Lynott's drug problems, although by his own admission he was too restrained and quiet to fit in well with his more raucous bandmates.
 White went on to achieve top ten chart success in the UK with his single "Bird of Paradise" in 1983.
 Long-time co-manager Chris O'Donnell also left at this time, later stating, "A once-brilliant band was turning to crap before my very eyes."

 Lynott wanted to find a replacement for White before starting to record the next album, which would turn out to be the band's last.
-By September 1982, after some unsuccessful rehearsals with Dutch guitarist Adrian Vandenberg, he had settled on John Sykes who had been a member of Tygers of Pan Tang, and he co-wrote the first single from the album, "Cold Sweat", although the rest of the album had already been written.
-Thunder and Lightning was released in March 1983, and was much more successful than its predecessor, reaching No. 4 in the UK.
+By September 1982, after some unsuccessful rehearsals with Dutch guitarist Adrian Vandenberg, he had settled on John Sykes who had been a member of Tygers of Pan Tang and recorded "Please Don't Leave Me" single with members of Thin Lizzy.
+Sykes co-wrote the first single from the album, "Cold Sweat", although the rest of the album had already been written.
+Thunder and Lightning was released in March 1983, and was much more successful than its predecessor, reaching No. 4 in the UK, although it charted even worse than its predecessor in the US, reaching only No. 159, making it the band's worst charting album in the US.
 Sykes' presence had rejuvenated the band musically, the composing credits were evenly shared, and the style had grown much heavier, veering towards heavy metal.